+'''

 function-name "(" expression1 for iterators ")"

+'''

 is a reduction expression.
 The expressions in the iterators of a reduction expression shall be vector expressions.
 They are evaluated once for each reduction expression, and are evaluated in the scope immediately enclosing the reduction expression.
+If expression1 contains event-generating expressions, the expressions inside the iterators shall be evaluable.